bufbuild/docs.buf.build/docs/configuration/v1/buf-lock.md

 ```

 > Older versions of `buf` may include `branch`, `commit`, `digest`, and `create_time`
 > as a part of the dependencies.
-The latest `buf.lock` file will not include these fields when
+Your `buf.lock` shouldn't include these fields if you've
-> `buf mod update` is run on a newer version of `buf`.
+> run `buf mod update` with a newer version of `buf`.

 For more on updating dependencies and pushing modules, please refer to the [Iterate on Modules](../../how-to/iterate-on-modules.md) guide.